-From 1999 to 2007, Mr. Vollmer was under contract to the U.S. Central Command to assist moderate Arab leaders to develop strategies and operational concepts for coalition building regarding the war on terror.
-In this capacity, he developed several hundred U.S./Arab strategy and policy documents and led twelve symposia in the Middle East attended by officials in the Arab Gulf, Europe and the United States.
-Four additional symposia dealt with international Information Operations, Computer Network Defense, Network Centric Warfare and C4ISR.
-He frequently lectures on the MidEast, Islam, Arabs and cooperative engagement.
+From 1999 to 2007, Mr. Vollmer was under contract to the U.S. Central Command to assist moderate Arab leaders in developing coalition-building strategies and operational concepts.
+In this capacity, he wrote several hundred U.S./Arab strategy and policy documents and led twelve symposia in the Middle East attended by officials in the Arab Gulf, Europe, and the United States.
+Today, Mr. Vollmer frequently lectures on the Mideast, Islam, Arabs and cooperative engagement.
 He is on the Advisory Board of the International Center for Religion & Diplomacy, a nonprofit dedicated to conflict prevention and resolution.

-Jobenomics also provides advice and timely data to policy- and decision-makers worldwide.
-Over the last few years, Jobenomics met with over 1,000 government, business and community leaders and incorporated the best of their ideas and requirements in to Jobenomics initiatives and programs.
-Today, a dozen cities and states have started Jobenomics initiatives led by local community leaders.
-Another dozen are in the pipeline.
+Jobenomics provides advice and timely data to policy and decision-makers worldwide.
+Over the last few years, Jobenomics met with over a thousand government, business and community leaders to incorporate the best of their ideas and requirements into Jobenomics initiatives and programs.
+Today, over a dozen communities started Jobenomics initiatives led by local community leaders.
 These initiatives focus on citizens at the base of America’s socioeconomic pyramid with emphasis on women, minorities, youth, veterans and other hopefuls who want to work or start a business.
-While Jobenomics is designed as an American business and job creation movement, there is significant interest from Asian, Middle East and African nations to start similar movements.
+While Jobenomics is an American business and job creation movement, there is significant interest from Asian, Middle East, and African nations to start similar movements.